Reading Matters is edited by me, Kim Forrester (aka kimbofo), a self-confessed book addict.

 I’m also all on the following social media sites:

-Please note I do not participate in blog tours, host giveaways, review self-published work or accept books directly from authors.
-I am not currently accepting review copies — unless the book is by an Australian writer.
+Please note, as outlined in my review policy, I do not participate in blog tours, host giveaways, review self-published work or accept books directly from authors.